-Apply barcoded ARIC ID "paper" labels to tubes 1-5.
+- 1. Apply barcoded ARIC ID "paper" labels to tubes 1-5. - 2.
 Apply a barcoded ARIC ID "cryo" label to the PAXgene tube since this will be placed in the freezer.
 Place the labels on the tubes vertically, with the bar-code oriented from the bottom of the tube to the top of the tube (see Figure 3.
 Example of a properly positioned ARIC Aliquot Label.).
-Handle only one participant's specimens at a time so the chance of mislabeling is minimized.

-- 2. Apply a barcode ARIC ID "paper" label to each page of the Biospecimen Collection Forms (BIO). - 3.
+Handle only one participant's specimens at a time so the chance of mislabeling is minimized. - 3.
+Apply the barcoded ARIC ID "cryo" label to the 2.0 mL vials.
+Note that C4R label replaces the SR1 label for the serum aliquots.
+Keep the SR1 label on the participant's sheet, unless it is needed.
+If there is only one serum aliquot from a participant, then that one aliquot will be labeled with a SR1 label. - 4.
+Apply a barcode ARIC ID "paper" label to each page of the Biospecimen Collection Forms (BIO). - 5.
 Arrange the blood collection tubes in the test tube rack in the same order in which they are to be collected.
-The five tubes are collected in the following order:

-Tube #1: 10 mL red/grey stoppered tube (Serum) Tube #2: 10 mL lavender stoppered tube (EDTA) Tube #3: 10 mL lavender stoppered tube (EDTA) Tube #4: 10 mL lavender stoppered tube (EDTA) Tube #5: 2.5 mL red stoppered PAXgene tube
+The five tubes are collected in the following order: - Tube #1: 10 mL red/grey stoppered tube (Serum) - Tube #2: 10 mL lavender stoppered tube (EDTA) - Tube #3: 10 mL lavender stoppered tube (EDTA) - Tube #4: 10 mL lavender stoppered tube (EDTA) - Tube #5:2.5 mL red stoppered PAXgene tube